aferrero2707/PIXLSUS/ColorManagement/index.md

 ---

 # Introduction
+The vast majority of imaging devices that we are commonly using (digital cameras, flatbed scanners, computer screens, inkjet printers) represent the image data in terms of RGB triplets.
+However, the relation between a given *COLOR* and its *RGB REPRESENTATION* is not unique.
+Each device will represent the same color by different RGB triplets.

+If those differences are not correctly taken into account and COMPENSATED, all sort of weird things can happen... have you ever wondered why your printed photos look totally different from what your image editor is showing on the screen? *THAT'S BECAUSE THEY DON'T TALK THE SAME RGB LANGUAGE!* It is as if your "English" image file was talking with a "French" computer screen and a "German" printer: they don't understand each other, and therefore the message gets "distorted"... unless it gets properly *TRANSLATED* into the native language of each device.

+This looks like a complete mess!
+Fortunately, there is a simple and standardized way out of this "color anarchy": **color management**.
+We call *color management* "**the set of tools that guarantee a consistent color reproduction across multiple input/output devices**".
+For example, color management guarantees that an image shown on the computer screen matches *as closely as possible* a printed version of the same image.

+---

 I know it's not technical, but I can't help feel that a gentle introduction would help the average reader understand better what they're about to get into... :)

 Possibly consider answering these primary questions: